pvcraven/3d_graphics_class/source/assignments/assignment_08/assignment_08.rst

 Assignment 8 - What is Art?
 ===========================

-Upload a one (full page) to two page double-spaced essay covering the following question:
+Upload a one (full page) to two page double-spaced essay covering the following questions:

-"What is Art?""
+* "What is Art?"
+* What is the value of arts, and art institutions in human society?
+(Musical concerts, theater, literary publications, etc.)

 See `Wikipedia <https://en.wikipedia.org/wiki/What_Is_Art%3F>`_, `Mental Floss <http://mentalfloss.com/article/57501/27-responses-question-what-art>`_ and find your own sources elsewhere.